“Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time.”

 “Now I, Paul, myself am pleading with you by the meekness and gentleness of Christ–who in presence am lowly among you, but being absent am bold toward you” (2 Corinthians 10:1).

-The Greek indicates to allow oneself to be humbled by God (passive voice).
-Humility here means to recognize God’s grace.
+The Greek indicates that humility is to allow oneself to be humbled by God (passive voice).
+Humility here means recognizing God’s grace, that is, what God does on the Christian’s behalf.
 God brings situations into our lives so that we understand that we are finite, not infinite.
 We are not God.
 We are at the mercy of His design for us.
-In His providence, he places events and people into our lives so that we concede our need for Him.
+In His providence, he places events and people into our lives so that we concede our need for him.

 Do you want the grace of God in your life?
 Humble yourselves.